 c. a remote villa with a kitchen and directions to a supermarket an hour away

 a.
-The suitcase containing the snorkeling gear that could easily be rented at the destination anyway
+The suitcase containing the snorkeling gear that could easily be rented at the destination anyway6.
+Prior to said tropical vacation, do you think Nana was diagnosed with

 b.
 The suitcase containing Daddy’s shorts and t-shirts